-Have you ever looked at photographs from the 1970s and thought, "Was everybody a serial killer between 1970 and 1980?"
+Have you ever looked at photographs from the 1970s and thought, "Was everybody a serial killer back then?"
 Until the entire decade answers for its skeeviness, I'm just going to assume that all adults of the era were Charles Manson's former acolytes.

-Is this the Manson cult or Portlandia extras?
+Is this the Manson Family or Portlandia extras?
 Or both?

-Maybe you're thinking I shouldn't judge people by their looks, that we all went through an ugly phase and who am I to condemn an entire decade for looking like Spencer's Gifts threw up all over it?
-To you I say go to your grandpa's closet and get his porn magazine stash.
-Ignore the body hair, natural boobs, and healthy-size women for a minute and flip to the back.
-There you're going to find some mail-order ads for novelty products that will unequivocally tell you everything you need to know about our past: that everyone was a creep and it's a miracle we as a civilization didn't devolve into walking gold medallions.
+Maybe you're thinking I shouldn't judge people by their looks, that we all went through an ugly phase, and who am I to condemn an entire decade for looking like Spencer's Gifts threw up all over it?
+To you I say: Go to your grandpa's closet and get his porn stash.
+Ignore the body hair, natural boobs, and healthy-sized women for a minute and flip to the back.
+There you're going to find some mail order ads for novelty products that will unequivocally tell you everything you need to know about our past.
+Everyone was a creep, and it's a miracle we as a civilization didn't devolve into walking gold medallions.

-For those of you who don't have a grandpa or his vintage porn collection, here are six novelty products that prove that, despite everything you've heard, the past was a perverted creep.
+For those of you who don't have a grandpa or his vintage porn collection, here are six novelty products which prove that, despite everything you've heard, the past was a perverted creep.

 If you've ever been in love, you know that the thoughts that go through your head during the early stages of infatuation aren't necessarily the thoughts of a sane person.
 "This song reminds me of him."
 "I wonder what he's doing."
 "These bushes are scratchy, but it's worth it to watch his front door for a while."

-Despite the creepy, sleepy-eyed look on the guy on this pillow case, make no mistake about this novelty product.
-Whoever the guy is, he's the victim here.
-It's the girl who's the real predator, what with her bubble-gum-machine engagement ring that she bought for herself, her lust-filled eyes, and her fingers on the facsimile of chest hair.
+Despite the creepy, sleepy-eyed look on the guy on this pillowcase, make no mistake about this novelty product: Whoever the guy is, he's the victim here.
+It's the girl who's the real predator, what with her bubblegum machine engagement ring she bought for herself, her lust-filled eyes, and her fingers on the facsimile of chest hair.
 Who could her fake boyfriend be?
 One of her dad's younger co-workers at the factory?
 The substitute teacher who insists that everyone call him by his first name?
 Her uncle?
-Maybe we'll never know who this mustachioed stalkee was, but we do know that the Portrait Pillow people encouraged girls to send in magazine pictures of their favorite TV and recording stars and they'd faithfully reproduce their likenesses on pillow cases.
+Maybe we'll never know who this mustachioed stalkee was, but we do know that Portrait Pillow encouraged girls to send in magazine pictures of their favorite TV and music stars so they could faithfully reproduce their likenesses on pillowcases.